Rezum BPH Treatment in Houston, TX – Rezum En Español

 How is Rezum Performed?

-Rezum is a treatment that is performed in the clinic or outpatient setting.
+Dr Clavell performs the Rezum therapy in the clinic or outpatient setting.
 The doctor performs a cystoscopy to evaluate the inside of the urinary channel.
-With a hand-held device, radio-frequency energy is applied to a few drops of water to create vapor (steam).
+With a hand-held device, Rezum applies radio-frequency energy to a few drops of water to create vapor (steam).
 That water vapor is then injected into the prostate tissue that is blocking the flow of urine from the bladder.
 The steam releases the energy into the cell membranes and will gently and immediately damage those cells by causing cell death.
 Over time, your body will absorb the treated prostate tissue and the urinary channel will re-open, relieving you of your urinary symptoms.

 What to Expect on the Day of Your Procedure